 If complete removal has been previously attempted, patients with lesions that recur should seek follow-up evaluation.
 An aggressive subtype or another diagnosis should be ruled out.

-Simple dermatofibromas are considered a benign lesion, and the prognosis for patients with this condition is excellent.
+Typical superficial dermatofibromas are considered benign lesions, and the prognosis for patients with this condition is excellent.
 However, discomfort from pain or itching may be significant.

 In a study of common dermatofibromas with an increased mitotic rate but no other worrisome features, none recurred or metastasized.